Investin-pro/Investin_docs/docs/manager.md

 ### Performance fee

-As discussed earlier manager will be entitiled to collect the performance fee on meeting the criteria they reach the minimum return they set for themselves during deploying funds.
-This feature insures managers meet certain targets of profits before collecting any performance fee.
+As discussed earlier manager will be entitiled to collect the performance fee on each investment upon fulfiling the minimum return they set for their Fund during the creation process.
+This feature ensures managers meet the predefined returns before collecting any performance fee.
+1/10th of the total fee collected by the Manager is allocated to the protocol.

 !!! info
-    Manager is expected to keep the performance fee in base token of fund, they wont be able to collect the fee in case the funds are invested in other assets
+    Manager is expected to keep the performance fee amount available in base denomination of the fund when they wish to claim it, they wont be able to collect the fee in case the amount is invested in other assets

 ## Staking (revenue sharing)